ckigenk/Journal_article_finder/README.md

 # Journal_article_finder
 A bot for scrapping journal articles matching a provided search term.
-The program accepts a search term, and returns all the journal articles containing the search term, then writes the outputto a csv file:
+The program accepts a search term, and returns all the journal articles containing the search term, then writes the output to a csv file:
-* Title
+* Article Title
 * Authors
 * Journal name